 Currently, there are commencement ceremonies at the end of Fall (December), Spring (May), and Summer (August) semesters.
 The Commencement Office e-mails students on the graduation list for each semester, notifying students to complete the Attendance Card and read important information on the Commencement website.

 How do I order my cap and gown?

 When you fill out the Apply to Graduate form online, you should also complete Step 3 in the Commencement and Graduation channel, which will complete the "Diploma Mailing/Cap and Gown" order form.

 The student's GPA at the beginning of the final semester determines whether the student will be listed in the Commencement program with distinction.
 If a student's distinction changes after the final grades are entered, the degree will be certified with the appropriate distinction based on the final graduation GPA.
 See the details for graduating with the distinction of Cum Laude, Magna Cum Laude, or Summa Cum Laude in the Undergraduate Catalog.
 (Note: Grades received in a first session term are NOT factored into the GPA used for distinction.)

 When will I receive my diploma, and what will it say?

 Diplomas are ordered after the Registrar receives confirmation that you have completed your degree requirements.
 Your diploma will be mailed about 8 to 10 weeks after the commencement ceremony to the address you have designated on the Diploma Mailing Card.
 Your diploma will list the degree earned, not the major or minor.
-If you have more than one degree, you will receive a diploma for each.
 Degrees available through the College of Arts and Sciences are Bachelor of Arts (BA), Bachelor of Science (BS), and Bachelor of Science in Chemistry (BS CH).